Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock: Abstract

 \section{Abstract}

 Collisional plasma shocks generated from supersonic flows are an important feature in many astrophysical and laboratory high-energy-density plasmas.
 Compared to single-ion-species plasma shocks, plasma shock fronts with multiple ion species contain additional structure, including interspecies ion separation driven by gradients in species concentration, temperature, pressure, and electric potential.
-We present time-resolved density and temperature measurements of two ion species in collisional plasma shocks produced by head-on merging of supersonic plasma jets, allowing determination of the diffusion velocity of the ion species.
-Our results demonstrate that the lighter ion species diffuse faster than the heavier species within a shock front, consistent with predictions from the inter-ion-species transport theory.
-Results from the experiment approach quantitative agreement with theoretical prediction and 1D ion-Fokker-Planck kinetic simulation.
+We present time-resolved density and temperature measurements of two ion species in collisional plasma shocks produced by head-on merging of supersonic plasma jets, allowing determination of the ion diffusion coefficients.
+Our results provide the first experimental validation of the fundamental inter-ion-species transport theory.
+The temperature separation, a higher-order effect reported here, is valuable for advancements in modeling HED and ICF experiments.

 \textit{Introduction}.---Shocks generated from supersonic flows are abundant in a variety of plasma environments, including astrophysical systems \cite{ryu_cosmological_2003, johlander_rippled_2016} and high-energy-density (HED) laboratory experiments \cite{remington_high_2005, rochau_radiating_2008, drake_perspectives_2009, rinderknecht_highly_2018}.
-Compared to hydrodynamic shocks, plasma shocks may be governed primarily by Coulomb interactions between charged particles (collisional plasma shocks) \cite{hough_electron_2009} or by the influence of the electromagnetic fields (collisionless shocks) \cite{berger_stopping_1991}.
-In addition, kinetic effects occurring in plasma shocks usually cannot be fully described using hydrodynamic shock theory and standard equation-of-state (EOS) models \cite{rosenberg_exploration_2014, kagan_self-similar_2015, simakov_plasma_2017, zhang_species_2020}.
-When multiple ion species are present in a collisional plasma shock, additional features can be introduced to the shock front structure, one of which is interspecies ion separation \cite{amendt_plasma_2010, bellei_species_2013, vold_multi-species_2019, byvank_observation_2020}.
-These effects have been studied in the context of inertial confinement fusion (ICF) experiments, in which mixtures of deuterium and tritium (DT) are compressed by strong shock waves to achieve fusion reactions.
-These shocks drive ion species separation through inter-ion-species diffusion \cite{kagan_influence_2017}, to the potential detriment of the fusion reactivity.
+Compared to hydrodynamic shocks, plasma shocks may be governed primarily by Coulomb interactions between charged particles (collisional plasma shocks) \cite{hough_electron_2009} or by the influence of the electromagnetic fields (collisionless shocks) \cite{treumann_fundamentals_2009}.
+In addition, kinetic effects occurring in plasma shocks usually cannot be fully described using hydrodynamic shock theory \cite{rosenberg_exploration_2014, kagan_self-similar_2015, simakov_plasma_2017, zhang_species_2020}.
+When multiple ion species are present in a collisional plasma shock, additional features can be introduced to the shock front structure, one of which is interspecies ion separation resulting from differential gradient-driven ion diffusion \cite{amendt_plasma_2010, bellei_species_2013, vold_multi-species_2019}.